silentbicycle/loom/README.md

 Loom creates a task queue and pool of worker threads.
 Workers run tasks as they're scheduled, and otherwise sleep until work is available.

+FIXME: This has a pretty serious race condition, don't use it yet.

 ## Build Status

   [![Build Status](https://travis-ci.org/silentbicycle/loom.png)](http://travis-ci.org/silentbicycle/loom)